{{ summaryHeading }}

 How to Use This Tool:

 3. Set the Endpoint policy.
-Production HTTPS treats HTTP and localhost as warnings, strict signed exchange treats them as failures, and lab mode keeps local endpoints informational.
+Production HTTPS treats HTTP and localhost as warnings, strict signed exchange treats them as failures, and lab mode keeps local endpoint findings informational.

-6. Open Advanced for signed metadata, default ACS, localhost HTTP, and maximum entity-count expectations.
+6. Open Advanced when signed metadata, a default ACS, localhost HTTP, or a maximum entity count should be enforced for this exchange.

 Interpreting Results: